We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 We would be grateful if you could tell us what you think of this information by completing our Feedback survey.
 We will use your feedback to seek funding and improve our guides and make sure they are as helpful as possible.

 The law says that you only have a set amount of time in which you can start a civil claim.
 The law calls this the ‘limitation period’.
-Courts are very strict about this deadline so it is important to know how much time you have got to start court proceedings.
+Courts are very strict about this deadline so it is important to know how much time you have got to start your claim.

 There are different limitation periods for different types of cases, but for the cases we look at in this guide the limitation period will be either three or six years.

 The limitation period for a contract claim is six years from the date of the breach of contract.
-This means that you must issue any court proceedings by the sixth anniversary of the breach.
+This means that you must start any court proceedings by the sixth anniversary of the event that broke the contract.

 Sofia works as a self-employed photographer.
 A few years ago, she was going through a bad patch and her accounts got in a muddle.
 She recently got herself together and discovered she had quite a few unpaid invoices between four and eight years old.
 She is still in time to claim for the ones under six years old, but not for the ones over six years old.

-The ‘date of the breach of contract’ will be the date when part or all of the contract was broken because one of the parties to it failed or refused to do something the contract committed them to doing.
+The ‘date of the breach of contract’ will be the date when part or all of the contract was broken because one of the parties to it failed or refused to do something that they committed to doing under the contract.
 This date may or may not be the same as the date when you first realise that there has been a breach of contract, perhaps because the damage only happens later.

-If there has been fraud or deliberate concealment so that you discover the breach after 6 years have passed, you may have more time, but you would need to get proper legal advice first.
+If there has been fraud or deliberate concealment (hiding of the facts) so that you discover the breach after 6 years have passed, you may have more time, but you would need to get proper legal advice first.

 The limitation period for a personal injury claim is three years from the date of the injury.
-This means that you must issue any court proceedings by the third anniversary of your accident.
+This means that you must start any court proceedings by the third anniversary of your accident.

 In some circumstances the limitation period is longer.
 So, if you only become aware of an injury much later then you have three years from the date you discovered, or could reasonably have discovered, the cause of your injury.

 Alf retired when he was 65, and is now 72.
 For the last 2 or 3 years he has suffered shortness of breath, which he put down to age, and being overweight and not doing enough exercise.
-It recently got worse, and he developed a cough.
-He went to his GP who took a work history, and after tests told Alf that he has a lung disease caused by the dust from working in a pottery all his adult life.
+Alf retired when he was 65, and is now 72.
+For the last 2 or 3 years he has suffered shortness of breath, which he put down to age, and being overweight and sedentary.
+Alf’s shortness of breath recently got worse and he developed a cough and so he visited his GP.
+Alf’s GP took a work history and after some tests told Alf that he has a lung disease caused by the dust from working in a pottery all his adult life.
 The GP also told him that it can take up to 15 years for symptoms to emerge.
 Although it is over 7 years since Alf was exposed to the dust, he is in time to claim as he has only just found out about it.

 If you are injured under the age of 18, you have until your 21st birthday to start court proceedings.
 (If you start a case when you are under 18, your parents or other adults have to bring proceedings on your behalf.)

-If you don’t have mental capacity at the time you are injured, for example if you were sectioned under the Mental Health Act, or if you have dementia, time only starts to run once or if you have mental capacity again.
+If you don’t have mental capacity (or you have a disability which would stop you from starting your claim) at the time you are injured, for example if you were sectioned under the Mental Health Act, or if you have dementia, time only starts to run once or if you have mental capacity again.
 So, if you regain your mental capacity, you have three years from that point in which to start your claim.

 Eight years ago, Joe decided to have his bath replaced by a walk-in shower and fully tiled bathroom.
 A local firm did the work.
 Last week about ten tiles fell off the shower wall.
 Fortunately, no-one was hurt.
 Joe called in a plumber, who showed him that the water pipes for the shower had been incorrectly fitted, and there had been a slow leak behind the tiling which meant the whole wall needed replacing.
 Although the work was over six years ago, Joe will be in time to claim for negligence as he could not reasonably have discovered the problem earlier.

 When you find out what the deadline is for your case, you may think it gives you plenty of time to prepare and start the court proceedings.
 But you may be surprised at how much work is involved to get your case ready in time.
-So, there are good practical reasons for starting your claim, or at least starting to prepare your claim, well within the limitation period.
+It is therefore really important to start to prepare your claim well within the limitation period.
+For example

 Breach of contract – a failure or refusal to carry out all or part of an agreed legal obligation, typically a failure to provide or pay for goods or services.